-Note.
-If you have ever filed Form 2031 to elect social security coverage on your earnings as a minister you cannot revoke that election.
+If you have ever filed Form 2031 to elect social security coverage on your earnings as a minister, you cannot revoke that election.

-If you must pay SE tax, include this income on line 2 of either Short or Long Schedule SE.
-But do not report it on line 5a of Long Schedule SE; it is not considered church employee income.
+If you must pay SE tax, include this income on either Short or Long Schedule SE, line 2.
+But do not report it on Long Schedule SE, line 5a; it is not considered church employee income.
 Also, include on line 2:

-• The rental value of a home or an allowance for a home furnished to you (including payments for utilities) and
+The rental value of a home or an allowance for a home furnished to you (including payments for utilities), and